superczar/home-assistant/README.md

 1. Rear Door: Kwikset Z-wave lever lock – Integrated with Smartthings but not with HA.
 Should be easy but I cannot think of a use-case
 2. Main Door: Yale YDM7116 – This one is an oddball.
 The lock uses a BT module that is used for phones in proximity.
 Additionally, it uses a wifi-BT bridge called the yale link bridge that enables remote connectivity.

-Notes: The Kwikset Z\_wave is very flakey.
-It intermittently Lost connection with the ST hub – and worse, each time that happens, it results In its battery getting drained – presumably because it keeps searching for the hub.
+Notes: The Kwikset Z\_wave link is unreliable.
+It loses connection with the ST hub every few weeks– and worse, each time that happens, it results In its battery getting drained – presumably because it keeps searching for the hub.
 In addition, the lock hardware is quite flimsy.
 Cannot recommend this at all – Also the reason I purchased the Yale and moved this to the rear door.

 In contrast, the yale build quality is massively better and the connection is super reliable.
 Unfortunately there is no documentation available on the Yale link bridge, nor can I find much info on the interwebs either